Nico Monien

-Nico Marvin Monien (born 8 April 1990 in Berlin) is a German racing driver.
+Nico Marvin Monien (born 8 April 1990 in Berlin) is a German former racing driver.

 Career

 ADAC Formel Masters

 Despite beginning his karting career in 2006, 2008 saw his debut in the ADAC Formel Masters championship with URD Rennsport.
 Monien finished as runner-up in the championship with two wins at TT Circuit Assen and Motorsport Arena Oschersleben.

 Formula Three

 In 2009, Monien stepped up to the German Formula Three Championship with Zettl Sportsline.
 He finished fifth in the standings after taking six podium places, including a win at EuroSpeedway Lausitz.
-Also he appeared as a guest driver for Mücke Motorsport at the Formula 3 Euro Series finale at Hockenheim.
+He also appeared as a guest driver for Mücke Motorsport at the Formula 3 Euro Series finale at Hockenheim.